noncesense-research-lab/monero_tx_extra/ascii_data.md

 - "ID" + YYYYMMDD + tag: ` ID201904060422492k5oCZ1K71J8ZODB9d`
 - YYYYMMDDhhmmss + tag: `20190406042249vxBGF5xa5jqbb3GT1Q`

-These dates and PIDS are often repeated, for convenient transaction linkability
+These dates and PIDS are often repeated, probably for convenient transaction linkability.

-## Email addresses
+### Email addresses
-There are a large number of email addresses, including personal domains, and sereval widely-known cryptocurrency ecosystem contributors.
+There are a large number of email addresses, including personal domains, and several widely-known cryptocurrency ecosystem contributors.

-## URLs
+### URLs
-There are also a variety of URLs including:
+There are a variety of URLs including:
 - LinkedIn profiles
 - A [short story](https://pastebin.com/mpJwkf7R)
 - An article about a [ring size update](http://weuse.cash/2016/03/23/hard-fork/)

-## X is the best X
+### X is the best X
 There are boatloads of transactions with variations on "X is the best X", a few examples including:
 - fluffypony is tge best pony ever
 - fluffypony is tha best pony ever